Service Level Agreement (SLA) (ITIL v3): [Service Design] [Continual

 Business hours are valid for Monday to Friday.
 All Norwegian holidays are excluded.
 Christmas, Easter, May 17th, unless otherwise is stated.

-In the example above, it is important that the agent starts working with the case and makes a work log before 2 hours have passed within business hours.
+In the example above, it is important that the agent starts working with the case and makes a work log before 2 hours have passed within work time.

-If you use Calendar Time, this will overwrite all business hours and holidays.
+If you use Calendar Time, this will overwrite all work time and holidays.

 SLA for solution time